Cryptocurrency & CRYPTO ASSETS - ADVICE and investigatIONS

 Any investigation and subsequent use of the courts if required in order to freeze, seize and recover assets requires the gathering of evidence and associated skills.
 If money or indeed property stolen has been converted into cryptocurrency this requires specialists skills to identify and potentially retrieve it, which Proelium Law possesses.

-Combined with our understanding of the legal aspects of crypto assets, amongst other legal methodology and investigative techniques, we use advanced software, in particular Chainalysis Reactor investigation software.
-This is an advanced capability that our lawyers and investigators are trained and certified to use in order to locate and trace cryptocurrency.
-We combine our legal and investigative backgrounds providing clients with our experience in all methods of gathering evidence.
-Where required we can present this evidence to a court in order to obtain further information to support our case or apply to the court to issue asset freezing orders or secure a conviction or civil recovery of stolen assets.
+Where required we can present evidence obtained to a court in order to obtain further information to support our case or apply to the court to issue injunctions such as asset freezing orders or secure a conviction or civil recovery of stolen assets.
 We regularly utilise GDPR (Data Protection Act 2018) plus other legislation to secure evidence and understand the idiosyncrasies of the legislation.

 Accessing cryptocurrency may also require finding a specific item called a private key.
 For reasons we won’t explain here, that may involve a requirement to legitimately access computers or other electronic storage devices in order to preserve evidence.
 We do so using our cyber (forensic) investigation capability.